oupengfei1989/oupengfei1989.github.io/_pages/careers.md

 ---

 <dl>
-<b>Postdoctoral Fellowships</b>
+<b>Postdoctoral Fellowships in Accelerated Discovery of Catalytic Materials</b>
-A postdoctoral fellow position is available as early as September 2024 for the development of DFT/ML modeling of heterogeneous catalysis.
-We are seeking a highly motivated candidate with a strong research background in computational catalysis,
+<p>A postdoctoral fellow position is available as early as September 2024 join our team and contribute to the discovery of new catalytic materials and next-generation catalysts for CO2R, OER, NRR, etc. We are seeking a highly motivated candidate with a strong research background in computational catalysis, particularly Density Functional Theory (DFT), Molecular Dynamics (MD), Machine Learning (ML) and be able to lead their own research while collaborating with other team members.</p>

 Responsibilities:
 <li>A PhD in Chemistry, Materials Science and Engineering, Chemical Engineering, Physics, or a closely related field.</li>